Pie Corbett – How to use the shared writing approach

 Your job is to write down what children say on a flip chart, taking over the transcription.
 You’ll also need to remind, prompt and challenge, so that children’s writing remains focused on your progress points.

-You need to constantly balance the focus between pushing children to ‘generate’ ideas and then ‘judge’ what works best.
-Pause to reread and listen to the flow of composition.
+You need to constantly balance the focus between pushing children to ‘generate’ ideas and then ‘judging’ what works best.
+Pause to reread and listen to the flow of the composition.

 We read back to help us write on.
 What ends up on the board has to be the best work you can elicit from the children.
 In the same way, when children write their own version independently, what they end up with on their page has to be the best they can find within themselves.